What does a safe (working) environment entail?

 Maintaining a safe working environment

-We work hard to create an organizational culture where everyone behaves responsibly and speaks out against unacceptable behavior.
-This allows us not only to prevent unwanted behavior but also to address it.
+We work hard to create an organisational culture where everyone behaves responsibly and speaks out against unacceptable behaviour.
+This allows us not only to prevent unwanted behaviour but also to address it.

 Code of conduct